Creating and Running a Slim Project in ServBay

 Memcached Example

-ServBay provides the Memcached package and the PHP ext-memcached
+ServBay bundles the Memcached package and PHP ext-memcached

 extension.
-You just need a PHP client library; here, we use memcached/memcached
+You just need to install a PHP client library—here, we'll use memcached/memcached

 .

-Install the Memcached client: In your project root:
+Install Memcached Client Library: In your project root:

 bashcomposer require memcached/memcached